Cystic Fibrosis: One Patient’s Story, Current Treatments and Exciting New Therapies on the Horizon

 In fact, Vertex Pharmaceuticals, which makes Trikafta, announced that their drug is effective in children 6-11 years old after completing a Phase III trial.
 The company filed a supplemental New Drug Application (sNDA) to the Food and Drug Administration (FDA) in 2020 and was accepted in early 2021.
 (Trikafta is currently approved for CF patients ages 12 and older).

-Of course, COVID-19 has also significantly impacted the lives of CF patients recently, who are at a higher risk of severe disease due to decreased lung function.
+Of course, COVID-19 has also significantly impacted the lives of Cystic Fibrosis patients recently, who are at a higher risk of severe disease due to decreased lung function.

 “I’ve been working from home since it all started – if I do return to the office, it won’t be five days a week, so I’m very thankful to have a job where I can do that,” Peters said.
 “I pretty much stay home, my husband does anything outside the house, always wearing a mask and being very careful.
 COVID-19 has definitely impacted my life because I like to go out and see my friends.”